 - Don’t interest or motivate you

-- What other people want you to do (parents, family and friends)
+- Are what other people want you to do (parents, teachers, family, friends etc.)

 - What you think will impress other people